wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitytypes.md

   * A callback for creating an [EntityIdLookup] to resolve Title instances to EntityIds for entities of this types
 * prefetching-term-lookup-callback
   * A callable that returns a [PrefetchingTermLookup] instance.
 When no callback is provided for an entity type, a `NullPrefetchingTermLookup` is used as a fallback.
 The `PrefetchingTermLookup` is used to prefetch terms for all entities that appear on the page in all languages in the `TermLanguageFallbackChain` to minimize the number of term lookups when an entity page is being rendered.
 This happens in `LanguageFallbackLabelDescriptionLookupFactory::newLabelDescriptionLookup`.
+* meta-tags-creator-callback (repo only)
+  * A callable for creating an [EntityMetaTagsCreator] for entities of this type.
+Takes a Language object as argument.
+* article-id-lookup-callback (repo only)
+  * A callable for creating an [EntityArticleIdLookup] for entities of this type, called without arguments.
+* title-text-lookup-callback (repo only)
+  * A callable for creating an [EntityTitleTextLookup] for entities of this type, called without arguments.
+* url-lookup-callback (repo only)
+  * A callable for creating an [EntityUrlLookup] for entities of this type, called without arguments.
+* existence-checker-callback (repo only)
+  * A callable for creating an [EntityExistenceChecker] for entities of this type, called without arguments.
+* redirect-checker-callback (repo only)
+  * A callable for creating an [EntityRedirectChecker] for entities of this type, called without arguments.

 Extensions that wish to register an entity type should use the [WikibaseRepoEntityTypes] and/or [WikibaseClientEntityTypes] hooks to provide additional entity type definitions.
 (See @ref md_docs_topics_hooks-php)